 Amplitude gets you far on the free plan and is easy to get started with on that plan.
 Then the jump is quite dramatic, according to our super-secret recon missions in analytics implementation.
 Don’t tell anyone we’re sharing this with you.
 With that being said, the jump is much less dramatic than it used to be.
 Until Q1 of 2019, the next step from the free plan was Enterprise at a minimum of around $5k/mo.
 Now you can level up Amplitude with the Growth plan at a cost of around $1.5k/mo.

 To truly understand what budget you’ll need to approve or get approved for the two tools, take a minute to consider the major differences in how the paid plans are determined.
-Mixpanel, shown in the image below, charges you per amount of data you’ll collect.
-In this tool, you can choose to be charged by either the number of events or user profiles, named “people”.
+Mixpanel, shown in the image below, charges you per Monthly Tracked User (MTU)–in other words, for the amount of data you’ll collect.

 Amplitude, shown in the following image, charges you per feature you want to use.